 Impact Of COVID-19 On Global Healthcare

 According to Grand View Research, the global mHealth market size was valued at USD 45.7 billion in 2020 and is expected to grow at a compound annual growth rate (CAGR) of 17.6% from 2021 to 2028.
-Growing penetration of smartphones & internet connectivity and supportive government initiatives are among the key factors driving the market growth.
+Growing penetration of smartphones & internet connectivity and supportive government initiatives are among the key factors driving the market growth and great demand for healthcare mobile app development.
 Rising demand for preventive healthcare and increasing funding for the mHealth startups are also expected to boost the market growth.
 Furthermore, the increasing adoption of mobile health technologies by patients, physicians, and other healthcare faculties is another important factor contributing to the market growth.

 The global pandemic has spurred a massive innovation effort from companies, governments, universities, and individuals.
 Robots are disinfecting cities, cooking hospital food, and delivering packages.
 Smart devices are monitoring patients' health and collecting valuable health data.
 Human-AI collaboration is becoming an integral tool for scientists studying the virus.
 But in this rush to accelerate innovation, it is also vital that organizations think long-term.

 Trends in Healthcare Mobile Apps